 The classic symptoms of abdominal or back pain, hypotension, and a pulsatile abdominal mass are absent in more than 60% of the cases of ruptured abdominal aortic aneurysms.
 Misdiagnosis by emergency physicians is a serious concern.
 Varied and nonspecific symptoms lead to erroneous diagnoses and cause significant delays in proper intervention.
 Despite advances in definitive treatment and imaging, the only means of improving early detection and survival is a heightened awareness among emergency room doctors and referring general practitioners.

-There is no doubt that this diagnosis is often missed, often by doctors who are not looking carefully at all of the patients symptoms.
-How often are aeortic aneurysms missed?
+There is no doubt that this diagnosis is often missed, often by doctors who are not looking carefully at all of the patients' symptoms.
+How often are aortic aneurysms missed?
 In a retrospective study of 152 patients at the University of North Carolina, 30% were initially misdiagnosed.
 Misdiagnosis of abdominal aortic aneurysm rupture has been reported to occur at a rate as high as 60%.

 Atypical symptoms make it challenging to properly diagnose as symptoms may be similar to renal colic, diverticulitis, gastrointestinal perforation/hemorrhage, urinary tract infection, the presence of a cyst, and spinal disease.
 Abdominal aortic aneurysm rupture is generally not suspected in stable patients who present without any truncal pain or collapse, a mistake that can prove fatal.

-Mortality can be decreased if the aneurysm is correctly diagnosed and treated before shock develops.
+Mortality can be decreased if an aneurysm is correctly diagnosed and treated before shock develops.
 Thus prompt and accurate diagnosis is imperative for proper treatment and the best chance for a favorable outcome.
-But, clearly, an erroneous diagnosis or an incorrect response to a timely diagnosis of a blockage of the aorta can be fatal.Abdominal Aortic Aneurysms and Other Medical Malpractice Claims in Maryland
+But an erroneous diagnosis or an incorrect response to a timely diagnosis of a blockage of the aorta can be fatal.Getting an Abdominal Aortic Aneurysm Lawyer

 Aortic aneurysms and aortic dissections can usually be treated when properly diagnosed.
 But they are frequently missed by emergency room and primary care doctors and, too frequently become the subject of a wrongful death medical malpractice claim.
-If you think you have a potential wrongful death malpractice claim for someone you loved because a doctor failed to diagnose an abdominal aortic aneurysm, call 800-553-8082 to discuss your potential legal case or get a free no obligation case evaluation.More Information on Malpractice Claims
+If you think you have a potential wrongful death malpractice claim for someone you loved because a doctor failed to diagnose an abdominal aortic aneurysm, call 800-553-8082 to discuss your potential legal case or get a free no-obligation case evaluation.More Information on Malpractice Claims